Orthodontics for Kids

 We often use orthopedic appliances (devices that help growth) as opposed to orthodontic appliances (devices that move teeth) when a patient’s lower jaw has not grown enough.
 Most of these appliances are semi-permanent, which means they are fixed on to the teeth.
 These include the Herbst appliance, Japer Veckor appliance, Mara Appliance, AdvanceSync Appliance and Crossbow Appliance.

+Removable appliances are available as well and include the Twin Block, Monoblock and Bionator.
 Unfortunately, several studies have shown removable appliances to be less effective at helping the lower jaw grow.
 These appliances are large and cumbersome, they often are hard to speak and function with (yes, your child has to wear them to school), and they usually have a poor fit – its no wonder kids don’t wear them!

 Studies have shown that the clinical effectiveness of semipermanent appliances is far superior than removable appliances – which is why, Dr. Virdee will always recommend the appliance that will give you the best results – a fixed Herbst appliance.
 There are many versions of the Herbst appliance, some that include an expander or a stabilizing bar across the upper jaw, or some that have a bar in front of the lower incisors.
-Regardless of the permutations of this appliance, they have one major function: to help with the growth of the lower aw.
+Regardless of the permutations of this appliance, they have one major function: to help with the growth of the lower jaw.

 What is a Herbst appliance?